Retirement Social Security

 If you’re not sure what you and your spouse should do, work with a financial advisor who can help outline your options and give you more insight.

-An advisor can also help you plan an investment portfolio and ensure you have money in a high-yield savings account in case of emergencies.
+An advisor can also help you plan an investment portfolio and ensure you have money stashed away to reduce your financial stress.
 Doing this now, while you’re still working, gives you the most control over the future.

 Social Security can be a complex, sometimes confusing program, so a financial advisor can be a great investment.